Isle of Wight Council privacy notice

 The Council is obliged to protect public funds.
 We may use personal information and data-matching techniques to help us to detect and prevent fraud and ensure public money is spent in the most appropriate and cost-effective way.
 In order to achieve this we may share information with other organisations which audit or administer public funds.
 This includes the Audit Commission, the Department for Work and Pensions, other local authorities, HM Revenue and Customs, and the Police.

-The information we collect may be shared between Council services and with other organisations, such as government bodies, the Police, health and social care organisations providing you with services and educational establishments.
+The information we collect may be shared between Council services and with other organisations, such as government bodies, educational establishments, health and social care organisations providing you with services, which may include the Safeguarding Partnership or other partnerships as required.

 We will only share your personal information when we are permitted to or are required to by law or we have your consent to do so.